 Some urn producers focus on bulk quantities and low price points.
 Others are small mom-and-pop shops that craft a selection of unique and well-designed products.
 Still others are individual artists who personally hand craft each piece.

-Each type of manufacturer will spend more time and money sourcing the materials, designing their selection, and making the final product.
+Each type of manufacturer will spend more or less time and money sourcing the materials, designing their selection, and making the final product.
 Certain types of manufacturers will have higher costs (and thus higher prices), but the end result is worth it to honor your loved one.

 A custom inscription takes time, artistry, and specialized equipment to do.
 Most urn companies have this equipment, and can personalize the urn for a price.
 The more personalization you do, the higher the price will get.